Zangeti/TextureBase/README.md

 		},
 	}
 	```
   exclude_names lets you exclude files that would otherwise be included in those to be retextured.
 This is very useful when you are retexturing via script.<br/>

-	e.g. If you write a script to change the look of every image in *data/base/graphics/entity/* that does not have the strings "shadow", "reflection" or "mask" in it, you can tell the texture pack to retexture all contents of *data/base/graphics/entity/* except files containing "shadow", "reflection" or "mask" in the following way:<br/>
+  **e.g. If you Write a Script to Change the Look of every Image in *data/base/graphics/entity/* that Does not Have the Strings "shadow", "reflection" or "mask" in it, You Can Tell the Texture Pack to Retexture all Contents of *data/base/graphics/entity/* except Files Containing "shadow", "reflection" or "mask" in the Following Way:<br/>**
 	```lua
 	data = {
 		base = {